YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Methods

 \subsubsection{Prior-Guided Enhancement Module}

 Retinex theory \cite{Retinex} indicates that there is a connection between the desired clear image $z$ and low-light observation $y$: $y=z\otimes x$, where $x$ represents the illumination component.
 Inspired by SCI \cite{SCI}, the image brightness can be improved to some extent by learning a residual representation between illumination and low-light observation.
 Compared to directly mapping low-light observation to illumination, learning the residual representation significantly reduces computational complexity and helps avoid exposure issues caused by imbalanced brightness enhancement.
 This design allows our network to maintain strong performance at night while preserving its performance during the day.
-As shown in Fig. \ref{PGFE}, $L(u)$ applies n consecutive residual operations on the input features, and then the final output is added to the initial features to enhance them.
+As shown in Fig. \ref{PGE}, $L(u)$ applies n consecutive residual operations on the input features, and then the final output is added to the initial features to enhance them.
 The formula is as follows:

-where $u_{t}$ represents the output parameters at the $t$-th stage ($t=0,…,T$), and $G(\cdot)$denotes the residual operation. $u_{1}$ represents the input feature, while $u_{T}$ represents the output feature.
+where $u_{t}$ represents the output parameters at the $t$-th stage ($t=0,…,T$), and $G(\cdot)$ denotes the residual operation. $u_{1}$ represents the input feature, while $u_{T}$ represents the output feature.

 The output of $L(\cdot)$ is fed into $C(\cdot)$ for contrast enhancement, and then into $E(\cdot)$for edge enhancement.
 The principles of both operations are similar. $C(\cdot)$ enhances the contrast by amplifying the differences between different pixel values, and this can be represented by the following formula:

 where $\overline{x}$ represents the mean value of $x$, and $\gamma$ is the contrast enhancement coefficient, which is set to 2. $E(y)$ enhances the edges by amplifying the difference between the input image and its blurred version obtained through Gaussian filtering.
 The formula can be expressed as: